apache/sdap-in-situ-data-services/Deployment-in-AWS.md

         kubectl create namespace bitnami-spark

-### Deploy Spark Cluster
-- We are using the bitnami spark deployment in Kubernetes
-- We can use the custom values in [k8s_spark/k8s_spark/values.yaml](k8s_spark/k8s_spark/values.yaml)
-- By default values, Spark master can be accessed inside the `VPC` as they `NodePort` is being used.
-- AWS Loadbalancer setting was not used as it would open up Spark APIs to the Internet.

-        helm install custom-spark bitnami/spark  -n bitnami-spark --dependency-update -f k8s_spark/values.yaml
-- After installation, we can view it by running this command: `kubectl get all -n bitnami-spark`

-            NAME                        READY   STATUS    RESTARTS   AGE
-            pod/custom-spark-master-0   1/1     Running   0          43h
-            pod/custom-spark-worker-0   1/1     Running   0          43h
-            pod/custom-spark-worker-1   1/1     Running   0          43h
-            pod/custom-spark-worker-2   1/1     Running   0          43h
-            pod/custom-spark-worker-3   1/1     Running   0          43h

-            NAME                              TYPE        CLUSTER-IP       EXTERNAL-IP   PORT(S)                       AGE
-            service/custom-spark-headless     ClusterIP   None             <none>        <none>                        43h
-            service/custom-spark-master-svc   NodePort    10.108.174.225   <none>        7077:30901/TCP,80:31151/TCP   43h

-            NAME                                   READY   AGE
-            statefulset.apps/custom-spark-master   1/1     43h
-            statefulset.apps/custom-spark-worker   4/4     43h

 ### Build Parquet Flask container
 - build it using this [Dockerfile](k8s_spark/parquet.spark.3.2.0.r44.Dockerfile)
 - Note that the image name and tag needs to be updated.

         docker build -f ../docker/parquet.spark.3.2.0.r44.Dockerfile -t waiphyojpl/cdms.parquet.flask:t7 ..

-### Deploy Parquet Flask container to kubernetes namespace: `bitnami-spark`
+### Deploy Parquet Flask container and Spark Cluster to kubernetes namespace: `bitnami-spark`
-- Helm charts are created to deploy the flask container to the same namespace.
+- We are nesting the bitnami spark helm chart as a dependency within our parquet-spark-helm helm chart.
+- Spark custom values are maintained in `values.yaml` within the `bitnami-spark` YAML block.
+- With the default values, Spark master can be accessed inside the `VPC` as the `NodePort` is being used.
+- Spark AWS Loadbalancer setting should only be used if internal load-balancers are used on private subnets, which would allow intra-VPC access only and block public access.
 - [values.yaml](k8s_spark/parquet.spark.helm/values.yaml) should be copied to another location so that default values can be updated.
 - This is the sample values.yaml with explanations